A topic from the subject of Synthesis in Chemistry.

 Polymer Analysis Techniques

-Polymers can be analyzed using a variety of techniques, including:
+Polymers can be analyzed using a variety of techniques to determine their properties such as molecular weight and structure.
+These include:

 • Size exclusion chromatography (SEC)